-In the last 100 years, evolution anNd development have accelerated so much that some scientists even detect changes in our physical appearance.
-What seemed so familiar for ages has changed.
-Needless to say that if something so stable has modified, the gap between the worldviews of different generations has also become huge.
+In the last 100 years, evolution has accelerated so much that some scientists even detect changes in our physical appearance.
+As a result, what seemed so familiar for ages has changed.
+Needless to say that if something so stable has been modified, the gap between the worldviews of different generations has become huge.

 A German sociologist Karl Mannheim even conducted a study to show how people born in different decades differ.
-His approach is called the Theory of generations and proves that historical context considerably affects our values, way of thinking, and worldview.
+His approach is called the Theory of proves that historical context considerably affects our values, way of thinking, worldview.

 Theoretical studies are great.
 Still, they don’t solve the problems of ordinary people without a University degree in sociology or other fancy fields.